 Oklahoma Residents – Get Assistance from Expert Long-Term Disability Insurance Lawyers

-While Abell & Capitan is not licensed to practice in Oklahoma courts, our long-term disability lawyers assist disabled Oklahoma citizens with ERISA-governed disability insurance claims.
+While Capitan Law is not licensed to practice in Oklahoma courts, our long-term disability lawyers assist disabled Oklahoma citizens with ERISA-governed disability insurance claims.
 As discussed in more detail below, ERISA is federal law.
 If you have a claim that is governed by Oklahoma law, please contact a local attorney licensed to practice law in your state to assist you with that matter.

 Facing a non-work-related injury or illness can threaten your financial stability.
-Let Abell & Capitan Law, your experienced long-term disability insurance lawyers, guide you through the application process of disability insurance via your employer’s ERISA-governed policy.
+Let Capitan Law, your experienced long-term disability insurance lawyers, guide you through the application process of disability insurance via your employer’s ERISA-governed policy.
 Be aware that this process is complex, with insurance companies often attempting to minimize or deny benefits owed.

 Differences between LTD Insurance and Workers’ Compensation

 The main difference between long-term disability and workers’ compensation is that LTD benefits provide a partial-wage replacement for someone who becomes injured while doing something unrelated to their work, while workers’ comp is for job-related injuries and illnesses.
 If you are injured at work, you may still be able to apply for disability insurance benefits depending on the specific language contained in your policy.
 However, if you are eligible for both types of benefits, LTD benefits are usually offset by any benefits received through the workers’ comp claim.